thijskuilman/filament-fork/packages/tables/docs/02-columns/01-overview.md

 In this example, `users` is the name of the relationship to count from.
 The name of the column must be `users_count`, as this is the convention that [Laravel uses](https://laravel.com/docs/eloquent-relationships#counting-related-models) for storing the result.

-If you'd like to scope the relationship before calculating, you can pass an array to the method, where the key is the relationship name and the value is the function to scope the Eloquent query with:
+If you'd like to scope the relationship before counting, you can pass an array to the method, where the key is the relationship name and the value is the function to scope the Eloquent query with:

 ```php
 use Filament\Tables\Columns\TextColumn;